How Puppet orchestrator works

 What happens during a task run from the orchestrator?

 Several services interact for a task run as well.
-Since tasks are Puppet code, they must be deployed into an environment on the Puppet master.
+Because tasks are Puppet code, they must be deployed into an environment on the primary server.
 Puppet Server then exposes the task metadata to the orchestrator.
-When a task is run, the orchestrator sends the PXP agent a URL of where to fetch the task from the master and the checksum of the task file.
+When a task is run, the orchestrator sends the PXP agent a URL of where to fetch the task from the primary server and the checksum of the task file.
 The PXP agent downloads the task file from the URL and caches it for future use.
 The file is validated against the checksum before every execution.
 The following are the steps in this process.

 - The PE client sends a task command.